Sophisticated process-based modelling of baseline and scenario water quantity, quality, soil erosion and sediment transport. Operational since 1998.

 History: TAMMOD developed 1998, modified for FIESTA model 2004, modified for AGUAANDES 2007 and then WATERWORLD 2008

-Version 2: ongoing - Let us know of new features you would find useful
+Version 3: in beta - Let us know of new features you would find useful

 Version 3 is in development and contains all the components of version 2 and also a subsurface stores and fluxes module.

 Documentation: Model and data documentation for version 1 can be found here and system (interface and functionality) documentation is here.
 A presentation on the science behind the PSS can be found here (English) and here (Spanish) [opens in Google docs viewer].
 Download: (EN, ES).
 A powerpoint demo of the system functionality is here (English) and here (Spanish) [opens in Google docs viewer].
-Download: (EN, ES)
+Download: (EN, ES).
+Documentation for version 2 is here

 Intellectual property: Please do not redistribute on the internet any data or results from these systems in raw GIS form without prior permission from us as we need to ensure that our data provider's licenses are adhered to.
 If you intend to publish results from this system in the academic literature please send a draft of the paper to us before submission so that we can help ensure that the interpretation is appropriate.
 If you intend to use this system extensively to deliver the outputs of a funded research or consultancy project, please talk to us before submitting the bid or proposal.
 To contact us: click here.